auth0/magic/readme.md

 #### magic.alt.encrypt.aes128cbc_hmacsha256 | magic.alt.decrypt.aes128cbc_hmacsha256

 Implements `AES128CBC-SHA256` using OpenSSL through `crypto`.
-AES-CBC is standardized by [NIST](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf) and provides authenticated eencryption using the industry standard symmetric encryption and authentication schemes, in an encrypt-than-authenticate construction.
+The protocol is standardized by [NIST](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf) and provides authenticated eencryption using the industry standard symmetric encryption and authentication schemes, in an encrypt-than-authenticate construction.

 ```js
 // key generation